University College: email Evelyn Anderson

 Your advisor's name appears on your myWCU homepage.

-In addition to their faculty advisors, students can also consult with their College Academic Coordinators to obtain more support.
-Make appointments to ask them about scheduling, policies, and campus resources!
+In addition to your faculty advisor, you can also consult with your College Student Success Coordinator.
+Make appointments to ask them about scheduling, policies, and campus resources.

 Learn when you should visit your advisor?